 Applying This to Your Life

 There are two parts to every journey.
-Where you are now (Point A) and we’re you’re headed (Point B).
+Where you are now (Point A) and where you’re headed (Point B).

 One of the reasons we often feel stuck when thinking about our purpose in life is because we have a tendency to get hung up on Point A and how that makes us feel.